m-walas/HomeAIVision/documentation/technical_documentation.md

 **Purpose**: Manages the saving, organizing, and cleaning of images captured by the integration.

 - **Key Components**:
-  - `save_image`: Saves images to the designated directory, organizing them by day if configured, and enforces storage limits.
+  - `save_image`: Saves images to the designated directory, organizing them by day and enforces storage limits.
   - `clean_up_old_images`: Removes images that exceed the retention policy based on the number of days to keep.

 ### Store (store.py)